drewbelf/cv/index.md

 - Our Franciscan Mission: Looking Outward and Looking Inward.
 Presented by Fr.
 Stephen Mimnaugh.
 - Working to Mission: Franciscan Values in the Classroom.
 Presented by Fr.
 David Couturier.

-**Network for Vocation in Undergraduate Education (NetVUE) National Conference: Vocation for the Life of the World**.
+**Network for Vocation in Undergraduate Education (Net<span style="font-variant:small-caps;">vue</span>) National Conference: Vocation for the Life of the World**.
 Council of Independent Colleges.
 Atlanta.
 March 21–23.

 **Syllabus Quick Fix! – Writing Measurable Objectives Workshop**.
 Center for Attention, Learning, and Memory.
 St. Bonaventure University.
 March 19.